Prosecution rests in Wisconsin parade suspect’s trial

 District Attorney Susan Opper has called numerous police officers and paradegoers to the stand who testified that the SUV plowed through the parade and Brooks was behind the wheel.
 Brooks has spent most of the proceedings objecting to almost every question prosecutors have posed to witnesses, launching into meandering, hours-long cross-examinations, muttering under his breath about how the trial isn’t fair and arguing with Waukesha County Circuit Judge Jennifer Dorow.

-Things broke down Thursday morning just before District Attorney Susan Opper rested her case.
+Things broke down Thursday morning just before Opper rested her case.
 Brooks became agitated when Opper introduced a rap video that Brooks starred in that shows him standing in front of the SUV in an attempt to link him to the vehicle.

 Brooks argued that Opper sprung the video on him without notifying him that it could be part of the evidence.
-He also complained that Opper and other prosecutors have been laughing at him under their breath since the trial began.

 Opper told Dorow that she laughed Thursday because the video had been mislabeled and nothing prohibits her from pulling anything out of her briefcase and offering it as evidence.
 She said she was tired of Brooks questioning the ethics of both the judge and the prosecution team.